-Bryson Care Practice Learning Centres actively participate in the wide range of representational, direct teaching and development activities associated with social work training in NI.
+In April 2007, the Northern Ireland Social Care Council (NISCC) approved Bryson Care as a Designated Practice Learning Provider (DPLP), with conditions in line with the NISCC Standards for Practice Learning for the Degree in Social Work (Revised March 2018).
+We actively participate in the wide range of representational, direct teaching and development activities associated with social work training in Northern Ireland.
 An essential part of our work is to ensure that professional standards of service are promoted in the voluntary sector.
-The Practice Learning Centre is managed by Siobhan Wylie, Senior Manager, Bryson Care who has been in this post since September 2008.

-Practice Learning Centre Derry/L'Derry
+Practice Learning Centre (PLC) Derry-Londonderry

-Students placed through the Practice Learning Centre access a range of additional professional development days, themed support sessions, individual and group supervision sessions as part of our robust quality assured, award winning, practice learning experience, both Bryson Care Practice Learning Centres aim to be regional centres of excellence for practice learning in social work in Northern Ireland, and beyond.
+Students placed through the Practice Learning Centre access a range of additional support including; professional development days, bespoke themed support sessions and individual supervision sessions as part of our robust quality assured, award winning practice learning experience.
+We continue to work in partnership with a range of Associate Providers across the North and West Region.

 (Left to Right) Siobhán Wylie and Caoimhe Harkin MacDermott

-Both Practice Learning Centres have also been involved in a number of high profile conferences:
+We have also been involved in a number of high profile conferences:

 We endeavour to provide an excellent service and as such monitor our performance against our Customer Service Standards.
-We have set targets for achieving these standards and where they dip below we analyse the reasons why and make improvements.
+We have set targets for achieving these standards and where they fall below we analyse the reasons why and make improvements.